Updated February 2026

 The Ideal Carpet Does not Contain:

-• Flame retardants – the most harmful types are usually found in polyurethane padding or felt backing, but aluminum hydroxide can be added to the fibers.
-Antimony is a found in some flame retardants used in carpet.
+- Flame retardants – the most harmful types are usually found in polyurethane padding or felt backing, but aluminum hydroxide can be added to the fibers.
+Antimony is found in some flame retardants used in carpet.
 (A small amount of Antimony can also be found as part of some polyester fabric fabrication methods).
+Bromine has also been found in carpets.

-• Antimicrobials which can be added to the backing, the glues, and the face fiber.
-Pyrithione zinc and/or potassium oleate is often used in the fiber.
+- Antimicrobials which can be added to the backing, the glues, and the face fiber.
+Pyrithione zinc and/or potassium oleate are often used in the fiber.

-• Stain repellent like Scotchguard (perfluorobutanesulfonic acid) and other PFAS which are often added to the textile top layer.
+- Stain repellents like PFAS-based treatment which are often added to the textile top layer.
 PFAS (Per- and polyfluoroalkyl substances) aka “forever chemicals” are a priority to avoid in my opinion.
+Note that Scotchgard is no longer a PFAS-based treatment and PFAS are being phased out in general.

-• Phthalates – usually found in vinyl/PVC backings.
+- Phthalates – usually found in vinyl/PVC backings as well as EVA and TPE foam

 What to Look for in a Carpet:

-• A fiber that is not treated with toxic chemical treatments – wool and other organic fibers like sisal and jute are the best option.
+- A fiber that is not treated with toxic chemical treatments – wool and other organic fibers like sisal and jute are the best options.

-• Natural latex is usually touted as the safe adhesive between the fibers and the backing.
+- Natural latex is usually touted as the safe adhesive between the fibers and the backing.
 I have reservations about natural latex which are outlined in this post on mattresses, and I’m not sure if the same precautions need to be taken with carpet.
-I personally have a preference for backing without natural latex.

-• PET and PTT two types of polyester are also a safer fiber (in terms of offgassing) and some are free of PFAS “forever chemicals”.
+- PET and PTT two types of polyester are also safer fibers (in terms of off-gassing)

 The backing will be a natural latex in most cases.